01NakulGoel/Hashnode/clc2f7goz000008jt1pfdc5w0.md

 3. be honest with yourself, at last, you are learning this for your growth.

-4. this is the code of above problem
+4. this is the code of the above problem

     ```javascript
     const App = (props) => {